fractaldotbox/talks/w3dc-pre-devcon-workshop/partp.md

 ### Disclaimers

-- We position as tutors
+- We position as tutors in a flipped classroom
   - so you can learn from the gigabrains!
 - I'm
   - Application Developer